aleksimyllyoja/char-rnn/README.md

   --n_units 128
 ```

-Result is putting into `stdout`, you can redirect it to a file with a simple trick:
+Result is putted into `stdout`, you can redirect it to a file with a simple trick:

 ```
-$ python gen.py --model model/model_iter_{n} > sample.txt
+$ python gen.py --model result/model_iter_{n} > sample.txt
 ```

 ## References